 At the 2021 Premium Cigar Association (PCA) Trade Show, Matilde Cigars will release its first new cigar in nearly five years, the Matilde Limited Exposure No. 1.

-The Matilde Limited Exposure No. 1 will be a limited production offering and the first in a series of events that will be under the Limited Exposure line.
+The Matilde Limited Exposure No. 1 will be a limited production offering and the first in a series of cigars that will be under the Limited Exposure line.
 Currently, Matilde’s other core line offerings are produced by Jochy Blanco’s Tabacalera Palma.
 With the Limited Exposure No. 1, owner Enrique Seijas has turned to Hostos Quesada‘s Tabacalera La Isla for production.

 As for the blend, the Matilde Limited Exposure No. 1 features a Mexican Wrapper over all-Dominican tobaccos.
 It will be offered in one size – a 6 x 50 Toro presented in 20-count boxes.
 Pricing is set at $10.50 per cigar.